DreamWaQ: Learning Robust Quadrupedal Locomotion With Implicit Terrain Imagination via Deep Reinforcement Learning: Experiments

 \subsection{Command Tracking}

-We evaluated the command tracking performance in the simulation to obtain accurate ground truth.
-The robot was given random commands for ten minutes, and the commands were resampled every ten seconds.
+We evaluated the command tracking performance in a Gazebo simulation to obtain accurate ground truth.
+The robot was given random commands for ten minutes, and the commands were uniformly sampled from $[-1.0,1.0]$ every ten seconds.
 For fair comparison, random commands were generated using the same random seed for each controller.
 Each controller was run five times with different random seeds to verify repeatability.
-We used absolute tracking error (ATE) as the performance metric and constructed a barplot, as shown in Fig.~\ref{figure:tracking_error_boxplot}.
-The significance of the improvement obtained by DreamWaQ against other methods was measured using paired $t$-test, as shown in Fig.~\ref{figure:tracking_error_boxplot}.
-This result indicates that DreamWaQ consistently outperforms the other methods and the proposed AdaBoot method also significantly improves DreamWaQ.
+We measured absolute tracking error (ATE) as the performance metric and constructed a barplot, as shown in Fig.~\ref{figure:tracking_error_boxplot}.
+The significance of the improvement obtained by DreamWaQ against other methods was measured using paired $t$-test, as shown in Fig.~\ref{figure:tracking_error_boxplot}, indicating that DreamWaQ consistently outperforms the baselines.
+Moreover, the proposed AdaBoot method also significantly improved DreamWaQ, owing to its statistical bootstrapping strategy during training.